 Trusts vs Wills: Which Do I Need?

-A will includes your instructions for who gets your belongings, money, and other assets after you die.
-A will is an essential estate planning document and most people would benefit from having one.
+A will includes your instructions for getting your belongings, money, and other assets after you die.
+A will is an essential estate planning document, and most people would benefit from having one.

-Since wills must be proven during probate, it’s possible your assets will go to someone other than your intended heirs if your will is improperly constructed and found to be invalid.
-The whole process could also be costly and time consuming.
+Since wills must be proven during probate, your assets may go to someone other than your intended heirs if your will is improperly constructed and found to be invalid.
+The whole process could also be costly and time-consuming.
 Assets in a trust don’t go through probate, so you have more control over who gets the trust assets.

-A trust is a legal entity that you transfer ownership of your assets to, so that after you die, the people you chose as beneficiaries of the trust get ownership of the assets.
-Not everyone needs a trust, but they help you dictate the rules by which your beneficiaries can access the assets.
+A trust is a legal entity that you transfer ownership of your assets to so that after you die, the people you chose as beneficiaries of the trust get ownership of the assets.
+Not everyone needs a trust, but they help you dictate how your beneficiaries can access the assets.

 Ultimately, wills and trusts work hand in hand.
 Having a trust ensures your assets are handled according to your wishes, but only assets in the trust are covered.
 A will handles everything that isn’t in your trust, and your will can even include instructions for transferring things into a trust.